We See in 3D

 Is there an additional cost for 3D mammography and will my insurance cover it?

-The 3D portion of your screening mammogram is currently covered by most major insurance carriers, including Medicare.
+The 3D portion of your screening mammogram is currently covered by most major insurance carriers, including Medicare and NC Medicaid.

 Check which insurance plans are in-network with Wake Radiology.